mdnogueira/azure-docs.pt-pt/articles/security-center/security-center-monitoring.md

 ---
-title: "Monitorização de estado de funcionamento de segurança no Centro de Segurança do Azure | Microsoft Docs"
+title: "Monitorização de segurança no Centro de Segurança do Azure | Microsoft Docs"
 description: "Este artigo ajuda-o a começar a trabalhar com as capacidades de monitorização no Centro de Segurança do Azure."
 services: security-center
 documentationcenter: na